Hindeodus: Biostratigraphic significance

 The species Hindeodus parvus is an index fossil whose first appearance in the fossil beds at Meishan, Changxing County, Zhejiang marks the base of the Triassic, and thus the boundary between the Triassic and Permian.
 96% of the fauna in the late Permian disappeared at the Permian-Triassic boundary.
 Most of the groups that disappeared, re-appeared in the late Olekian (Middle Triassic).
 It is hypothesized that the extinction was caused by dense aerosols from strong volcanic activity in areas such as the Siberian Trap.
 These dense aerosols then caused short-lived rapid cooling in low latitudes, similar to a nuclear winter.
 Widespread anoxic conditions in the lower Triassic prevented the fauna from recovering.
 Despite the rapid decrease in fauna, the exact Permian/Triassic boundary was still undetermined.
 It was initially defined by the first appearance of ammonoid (cephalopod) Otoceras.
 Then, the base of the Triassic was defined by the appearance of Isarcicella isarcica.
 The location of Isarcicella isarcica is nearly identical to the base of H. parvus, but there are several advantages to using H. parvus to define the biostratigraphic Permian-Triassic boundary.
-Firstly, Hindeodus is the first globally distributed species that appears immediately after (5cm above) the minimum in fossil diversity indicated by the minimum in Carbon 13 at the Meishan section.
+Firstly, Hindeodus is the first globally distributed species that appears immediately after (5 cm above) the minimum in fossil diversity indicated by the minimum in Carbon 13 at the Meishan section.
 Hindeodus is also not environmentally restricted and can be found in both shallow water deposits and deep-water deposits.
 It is also thermally tolerant and is found in cool-water environments, mild environments as well as tropical warm-water.
 Additionally, the derivation of H. parvus from its forerunner H. latidentatus is clear because they are found sandwiched between transition forms.
 Despite the close proximity with similar fossils, Hindeodus is easily determinable and readily separable by its large cusp.
 The wide distribution, clear derivation, and easy identifiability of Hindeodus makes it the ideal index fossil, which is why the International Commission on Stratigraphy (ICS) has assigned the First Appearance Datum of Hindeodus parvus as the defining biological marker for the start of the Induan, 252.2 ± 0.5 million years ago, the first stage of the Triassic.